XENONnT/light_wimp_data_release/README.md

 ## Scope

- * This release contains data from the analysis decribed in the paper [First Search for Light Dark Matter in the Neutrino Fog with XENONnT](https://arxiv.org/abs/2409.17868).
+ * This release contains data from the analysis, and the final results decribed in the paper [First Search for Light Dark Matter in the Neutrino Fog with XENONnT](https://arxiv.org/abs/2409.17868).
  * A tool for recasting our results, to get limits on customized new physics, or to reinterpret our results by getting limits on a considered dark matter model but with a different yield model.